Conservation, Protection & Eduction

 DarkSky International restores the nighttime environment and protects communities from the harmful effects of light pollution through outreach, advocacy, and conservation.

-We at DarkSky NOVA are dedicated to preserving the beauty of the nighttime environment and safeguarding communities from the negative impacts of light pollution through our education and outreach efforts about responsible, smart lighting.
+We at DarkSky NOVA are dedicated to safeguarding our health, the health of every community from the negative impacts of light pollution and preserving the beauty and awe of the nighttime environment through our education and outreach efforts about responsible, smart lighting.

 Every Day Needs a Night